The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Appendix: The gravitational potential, the gravitational energy, and the centrifugal energy.

-\nd {\bf Acknowledgments.} This paper is dedicated to Prof. Waldyr Muniz Oliva who first taught me about the theory of figures \cite{Oliva}.
+\nd {\it Acknowledgments.} This paper is dedicated to Prof. Waldyr Muniz Oliva who first taught me about the theory of figures \cite{Oliva}.
 I thank Pedro Tonelli for helping me with the theory of optimal control which I tried to use to prove Theorem \ref{thup}.
+I specially acknowledge one of the referee's who gave a great contribution to this paper.